Creating a New Evaluation Form

 No additional action is required.
 Below is a Written question example:

-If you chose Select One, enter possible answer values (abbreviations) and their labels.
-The labels are what appear in the question’s Select list.
-Below is a Select question example:
+If you chose Select Many, enter possible answer values (abbreviations) and their labels.
+Select Many options will appear as check boxes.
+Below is a Select Many question example:

 If you chose Number, create a question, abbreviation, display as text size (always small). and validation of minimum, maximum values or numeric range for the answer.
 Also, decide if the question is required.
 Below is a Number question example: